TanjaKec/datachallenge/content/day1/Principles of visualisation/_index.en.md

 ![Red variant](/day1/installR/images/.png?width=40pc)

-"Graphical perception is the visual decoding of the quantitativeand qualitative information encoded on graphs."
+"Graphical perception is the visual decoding of the quantitative and qualitative information encoded on graphs."
 [Cleveland W.S. and McGill R. *Graphical Perception and Graphical Methods for Analyzing Scientific Data*.
 American Association for the Advancement of Science, 1985. **229(4716)**: 828-833](https://pdfs.semanticscholar.org/565d/843c2c0e60915709268ac4224894469d82d5.pdf)

 {{% notice note %}}